hknio/Hacken-Methodologies/smart-contracts.md

 Rust-based smart contract for Solala, Near, CosmWasm, and other platforms: [Checked Items (RUST)](https://docs.google.com/document/d/1uRSC_SaMHRqII4nX6m9yVONSp1YHUvOxTi-iaX9xWFo/)

+### Analysis of received data
+All auditors review their findings and audit artifacts, and share results internally.
+Auditors prepare materials for the report.
+An expert auditor reviews all materials prepared by the lead auditor and performs a quality review of the report.
+Most possible issues are already documented at this step.

-### Testing
+## Testing
 During the testing phase of the audit, if unit tests are configured for the project, auditors check coverage and write their own test cases if required.
 Ideally, code coverage should cover all positive and negative cases.
 Some issues can be reproduced with invalid config of dependency contracts.
 Auditors create such configs and run corresponding tests.

 If unit tests are not configured, auditors deploy smart contracts on the local network and check all required cases.

 Some sophisticated issues require complex exploiting contracts.
 Usually, if it is unclear how the issue can be exploited, auditors provide the sample attacking contracts.

-### Analysis of received data
-All auditors review their findings and audit artifacts, and share results internally.
-Auditors prepare materials for the report.
-An expert auditor reviews all materials prepared by the lead auditor and performs a quality review of the report.
-Most possible issues are already documented at this step.

-### Report
+## Report
 After all code review, analysis, and tests, auditors prepare a report.
 Reports have the following structure:
 - Introduction
 - Scope